sanon-dev/django_blog/README.md

     ordering = ['-date_posted'] # reverse chronological order, check to see if inherits all this stuff from listview paginate_by = 4 # Sets num of posts per page
 ```
+The main view users will see when first entering the site, containting posts made to the site in reverse chronological order with 4 post per page.

 - UserPostListView (within users/views.py)
-Nearly identical to PostListView with an additional function to filter out posts to just those written by the user.
 ```python
 def get_queryset(self):   #Overriden function user = get_object_or_404(User, username=self.kwargs.get('username'))
   return Post.objects.filter(author = user).order_by('-date_posted')
 ```
+Nearly identical to PostListView with an additional function to filter out posts to just those written by the user.
+This function (and class which it is in) are used in the User Posts page, which houses users' post activity.

 - profile (within blog/views.py)
 ```python